 You can also drive North towards Lambert’s Bay if you like road trips.
 I love watching other people and how they live, and different sceneries.
 Lambert’s Bay also boasts the infamous Muisbosskerm Restaurant next to the sea, serving seafood.

 Stone Fish Studios – My favourite place in Paternoster.
-Dianne Heesom Green is an artist that manages this amazing studio with local and famous art works, and a very good selection of ceramic art works, a coffee shop that is cozy and free WIFI.
-She instructs in all art formats, and is an amazing teacher.
+Dianne Heesom Green is an artist that manages this amazing studio with local and famous art works, and a very good selection of ceramic art works.

 Paternoster Hotel and Oep ve Koep are landmarks in Paternoster, each boasting their cultivated heritage in Paternoster.
 The hotel will give you very friendly service (see their panty bar) and Oep ve Koep has great freshly baked breads and cupcakes.